btarg/requiem-vault/content/Players/Concepts/Mechanics/Elemental Affinities.md

-All characters possess strengths and weaknesses based on [[Elements]], similar to *Shin Megami Tensei/Persona*.
+All characters possess strengths and weaknesses to [[Elements]].
+Combat revolves around exploiting your enemy's weaknesses, and defending against your own.

 Each player will be able to choose the following when creating their character:
 - One element to be **WEAK** to